thepick/FactFlow-Check/README.md

 ## Placement result

 The final result is based on the highest band where the app has enough evidence that the student is accurate and fluent.
+Each attempted band is shown in the band summary with a verdict of Passed or Developing.

 The result should be read as a placement recommendation, not a permanent label.
 A student may still know some facts above the placement level, and a teacher may adjust placement using classroom knowledge.